GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/gnirsls_wavecal_guide.rst

 From the Emission Lines
 -----------------------
-When OH and O\ :sub:`2`\  lines are present in the science data, or, in the thermal bands, when peaks in the telluric throughput are present, it is possible to use those to calculate the wavelength solution.
+When OH and O\ :sub:`2`\  lines are present in the science data, or, in the thermal bands, when emission features in the sky spectrum are present, it is possible to use those to calculate the wavelength solution.

 This is done by running reduce on the science frames and specifying the use of the ``makeWavecalFromSkyEmission`` recipe.
-The interactive mode is recommended to verify and ensure correct line/peak identification.
+The interactive mode is recommended to verify and ensure correct line identification.

 ::